FTChinese/ftc-android-kotlin/README.md

 ## Keystore File

 In the root of this project, add a file `keystore.properties` and add this line in it: `wechat.appId="your wechat app id"`.

+## Problems

+It seems Kotlin coroutine does not work as expected.
+Even commonpool blocks the main thread.